 For one, most businesses don’t have the tools or systems in place to manage multiple SaaS vendors and recurring payments.
 This can result in overcharging, missing cancellation dates on recurring billing and overlaps in software which lead to unnecessary payments.

-What is SaaS management software?
+What is SaaS subscription management software?

 The rising number of SaaS subscriptions that the average company opts into has resulted in a demand for SaaS management software.